postgrespro/pg_probackup/Documentation.md

 #### Setting up continuous WAL archiving
 ARCHIVE backups require [continious WAL archiving](https://www.postgresql.org/docs/current/continuous-archiving.html) to be enabled.
 To set up continious archiving in the cluster, complete the following steps:
-- Configure the following parameters in postgresql.conf to enable continuous archiving on the PostgreSQL server:
 - Make sure the [wal_level](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-WAL-LEVEL) parameter is higher than 'minimal'.
 - If you are configuring backups on master, [archive_mode](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-ARCHIVE-MODE) must be set to `on`.
 To perform archiving on standby, set this parameter to `always`.
 - Set the [archive_command](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-ARCHIVE-COMMAND) parameter, as follows:

         archive_command = 'pg_probackup archive-push -B backup_dir --instance instance_name --wal-file-path %p --wal-file-name %f [remote_options]'

     Where **backup_dir** and **instance_name** refer to the already initialized **backup catalog** instance for this database cluster and optional parameters [remote_options](#remote-mode-options) should be used to archive WAL to the remote machine.

 Once these steps are complete, you can start taking FULL, PAGE, DELTA and PTRACK backups in ARCHIVE mode.

 >NOTE: Instead of `archive_mode`+`archive_command` method you may opt to use the utility [pg_receivewal](https://www.postgresql.org/docs/current/app-pgreceivewal.html).
 In this case pg_receivewal `-D directory` option should point to **backup_dir/wal/instance_name** directory.
 WAL compression that could be done by pg_receivewal is supported by pg_probackup. `Zero data loss` archive strategy can be achieved only by using pg_receivewal.